-This article describes how to use the Train Model module in Azure Machine Learning Studio to train a classification or regression model.
+This article describes how to use the Train Model module in Azure Machine Learning Studio (classic) to train a classification or regression model.
 Training takes place after you have defined a model and set its parameters, and requires tagged data.
 You can also use Train Model to retrain an existing model with new data.

 How the training process works

 In Azure Machine Learning, creating and using a machine learning model is typically a three-step process.

 You configure a model, by choosing a particular type of algorithm, and defining its parameters or hyperparameters.
 Choose any of the following model types:

 Provide a dataset that is labeled, and has data compatible with the algorithm.
 Connect both the data and the model to Train Model.

 What training produces is a specific binary format, the iLearner, that encapsulates the statistical patterns learned from the data.
 You cannot directly modify or read this format; however, other modules in Studio (classic) can use this trained model.

 You can also view properties of the model.
 For more information, see the Results section.

 After training is completed, use the trained model with one of the scoring modules, to make predictions on new data.